zeeshankhan1981/imran-khan-vote/frontend/WALLET-CONNECTION-SUMMARY.md

 ## Overview

 The wallet connection functionality in the Imran Khan voting application has been significantly improved to ensure reliable detection and connection across different browsers, particularly Firefox.
 The implementation now includes robust error handling, detailed logging, and a user-friendly interface for different scenarios.
+As of March 2025, wallet connection is now required for all voting functionality to ensure vote integrity.

 ## Key Improvements